 - a.
 You must turn in 2 complete current events write-ups on the first day of school.
-You must select each of the current events from TWO separate world regions. b.
-The work MUST BE TYPED (12 point Times New Roman, 1.5-line spacing).
-A sample current event write- up has been included for you here.
+You must select each of the current events from TWO separate world regions.
+(The articles you select should focus on countries other than the United States, this is WORLD History.) b.
+The work MUST BE TYPED (12.point Times New Roman, 1.5-line spacing).
+A sample current event write-up has been included for you here.
 Make sure you follow this model and include all required elements, including the URL from where you got the information! - c.
 You also may be tested on your knowledge of current world events in specific regions the first week of school and periodically throughout the year.